 Bishop Garlington served from 2000 to 2018 as president of Building United of Southwest Pennsylvania, an ecumenical coalition of bishops and clergy in the southwestern and western Pennsylvania corridor.
 Through the synergy of this partnership with local and financial institutions and foundations, they saw genuine fruit from President George W. Bush’s faith-based initiative which provides home-ownership for low and middle-income families.

-Bishop Garlington is an accomplished musician, recording artist, author and scholar, whose work touches thousands through radio and TV, through his weekly television broadcast, Something Fresh, through national and international conferences, through albums, books and articles.
-He is internationally recognized in the religious community for his work and ministry in many churches in South Africa since 1979.
+Bishop Garlington is an accomplished musician, recording artist, author, and scholar whose life and work has touched countless thousands throughout the world through radio and TV.
+He is a popular speaker at national and international conferences.
+He is internationally recognized in the religious community for his work and ministry in many churches in South Africa where he has traveled since 1979.

 Bishop Garlington consults for pastors, churches, and organizations that are eager to develop similar models of racial reconciliation and healing as they have at Covenant Church of Pittsburgh.
 He has been married to Barbara Williams Garlington for more than forty-eight years.
 They share life with seven grown children, thirteen grandchildren, and five great-grandchildren.